dubo-dubon-duponey/docker-debian/README.md

 Features:
  * reproducible builds
      * a given date and Debian version always gives you the exact same resulting rootfs
- * no "base" image dependency
+ * no third-party image dependency
      * the provided builder rootfs is all you need to get started, and you do not need ANY Docker image from anywhere
- * not tied to any specific registry
  * proxy support for fully air-gaped build
  * depends only on the availability of `snapshot.debian.org` (*)
  * slim